rapid821/xmr-stak/README.md

 ###### fireice-uk's and psychocrypt's
 # XMR-Stak - Cryptonight All-in-One Mining Software

-**You must update to version [2.5.1-hide-2.0.0+](https://github.com/rapid821/xmr-stak-hide/releases) before October 18th 2018, if you want to mine Monero.**
+**You must update to version [2.9.0-hide-3.0.0+](https://github.com/rapid821/xmr-stak-hide/releases) before March 9th 2019, if you want to mine Monero.**

 XMR-Stak is a universal Stratum pool miner.
 This miner supports CPUs, AMD and NVIDIA GPUs and can be used to mine the crypto currencies Monero, Aeon and many more Cryptonight coins.

 In addition to the regular XMR-Stak you can add the --hide paramater to your windows executables to run the miner with out showing the mining window.

 If you have any question, just ceate an issue [here](https://github.com/rapid821/xmr-stak-hide/issues).

+XMR-Stak is a universal Stratum pool miner.
+This miner supports CPUs, AMD and NVIDIA GPUs and can be used to mine the crypto currencies Monero, Aeon and many more Cryptonight coins.

 ## HTML reports
 <img src="https://gist.githubusercontent.com/fireice-uk/2da301131ac01695ff79539a27b81d68/raw/4c09cdeee86f94df2e9dd86b927e64aded6184f5/xmr-stak-cpu-hashrate.png" width="260"> <img src="https://gist.githubusercontent.com/fireice-uk/2da301131ac01695ff79539a27b81d68/raw/4c09cdeee86f94df2e9dd86b927e64aded6184f5/xmr-stak-cpu-results.png" width="260"> <img src="https://gist.githubusercontent.com/fireice-uk/2da301131ac01695ff79539a27b81d68/raw/4c09cdeee86f94df2e9dd86b927e64aded6184f5/xmr-stak-cpu-connection.png" width="260">